anqueluc/DeepLearning-FakeNewsDetection/README.md

 ```
 python3 main.py
 ```
-After having done your training, the results, architecture and training log file are created and save as well in the result directory under the subdirectory named by the index of the model.
+After having done your training, the results, architecture, best model and the training log file are created and saves as well in the result directory under the subdirectory named by the index of the model.

 One could also try a training with a different word embedding, you can find other word embedding files here :